mehwaffle10/Waffle_Balance/README.md

 - Snap to angles by default
 	- Can hold down to get exact angles
 - Are now flammable
+	- Burn until destroyed
+	- Take 1.5x fire damage
+	- Ignite things that they bounce while on fire
+		- Ignite any held objects as well
 - No longer bounce enemy fire arrows
 - Can use action3 key (default space) to lock the angle the trampoline is facing
 	- Has small sound to indicate when the trampoline is locked